-Travelers heading to Tokyo will soon have another big reason to get excited – as if they needed another one.
-After more than a year of renovations, the Park Hyatt Tokyo is set to reopen on Dec.
+Travelers heading to Tokyo have another big reason to get excited – as if they needed another one: After more than a year of renovations, the Park Hyatt Tokyo is set to reopen on Dec.
 9, 2025.
+It gets even better:

 This luxury property in the Japanese capital is practically synonymous with Tokyo, captured beautifully in the film Lost in Translation.
 Located in the buzzing Shinjuku district, it shut its doors back in May 2024 for a much-needed renovation.
 The reopening was initially pegged for the fall of 2025 – but as is often the case with hotel renovations, construction delays pushed it back.

-There’s one big change travelers should know about: Once it reopens, the hotel will officially move up from a World of Hyatt Category 7 to Category 8 thanks to Hyatt's annual award rate shake-up announced earlier this year.
+The hotel has officially moved up from a World of Hyatt Category 7 to Category 8 thanks to Hyatt's annual award rate shake-up announced earlier this year.
 That means award nights will now run 35,000 to 45,000 points per night, thanks to Hyatt's peak and off-peak award pricing.
 Suites will start at 56,000 points and get as expensive as 66,000 points each night.

 Read more: Hyatt Makes Finding Award Nights Easier With New Award Calendar